 To the extent that all beneficial owners are individuals, the subject person has to ensure that the trustee discloses the identity of the beneficial owners by providing the personal details listed in Section 4.3.1(i).
 The subject person must then verify their identity by applying any of the verification of identity measures set out in Section 4.3.1(ii) that may be the most appropriate in the specific circumstances of the case.

-When the persons indicated in (a) to (c) above are body corporates, bodies of persons or legal arrangements, the subject person need not identify and verify who the natural persons behind them are.
-In these circumstances, identification and verification can be carried out as indicated in Section 4.3.2.

-It is only when the beneficiary (as listed under point (d) above) is a body corporate, a body of persons or a legal arrangement that a subject person has to identify and verify the beneficial owners of the body corporate, body of persons or legal arrangement as set out in Section 4.3.2.
+When any of the persons indicated in (a) to (d) above are body corporates, bodies of persons or legal arrangements, the subject person has to identify and verify the identify of the beneficial owners of the said body corporate, bodies of persons or legal arrangements as set out in Section 4.3.2.1 to Section 4.3.2.5 as may be applicable.
+Should it result that a corporate trustee is subject to licensing to carry out its activities, or is otherwise subject to similar fit and proper requirements, the subject person is not obliged to identify the beneficial owners of the corporate trustee given that the corporate trustee would be acting in his professional capacity and would not be controlling a trust in which it has a personal interest.

 Figure 2 – Beneficial owner through direct and indirect ownership of a sufficient percentage of shares.
 Including indirect ownership through a trust.